All Facts & Myths About Ion Exchange Water Softener!

 How Ion Exchange Water Softener works?

 Previously, zeolite was used for water softening.
-But the newer synthetic polymer ion exchangers are much more versatile than the zeolites and are widely used for water softening and demineralisation.
-They are often called ion exchange resins.
+But now synthetic polymer ion exchanger beats the zeolite water softening process.
+They are termed as ion exchange resins.

 They are based on polystyrene that is partly crosslinked by incorporation of a small amount of divinylbenzene (2–10%).
 Suspension polymerisation of the styrene and divinylbenzene produces the crosslinked polymer in the form of small beads.